++ U. S. Chapters ++

 Two new members joined, bringing the total Icelandic Mars Society membership

 to three.
-Information about the upcoming Mars Polar Conference can be found
+Information about the upcoming Mars Polar Conference can

 at the following website (thanks to local member Vidar Vikingsson for